Cosmian/cloudproof-big-data/README.md

 <h1>Cloudproof for Big Data</h1>

-This repository provides a complete working big data application to encrypt and securely index a big data repository, then perform secure searches and decryption using
+This repository provides a complete working big data application to encrypt and securely index a big data repository, then perform secure searches and decryption according to access policies.

 This application shows: